-Today we're going to discuss Limited Liability Company basics.
-So, first of all, why are LLCs so popular?
+Today we’re going to discuss Basics LLC: Limited Liability Company.

 For asset protection purposes, it’s still a separate legal entity; but for tax purposes, you and the limited liability company (LLC) are treated as one and the same.
 So, what that means is that for example, normally an LLC cannot hold an S corporation stock; but if the LLC is a disregarded entity, it can hold S corporation stock without the S corporation becoming disqualified.